Compression Calf Sleeves

 Me: "They make me feel like a strong and powerful runner"

-Her (becoming less amused): "You said that already.
+Her (irritation starting to show): "You said that already.
 What is their purpose?"

 Me: "To make me feel like a strong and powerful runner"